DRIVER-EU/chemical_hazard_tool/docker/README.md

 - Kafka REST: A REST client for getting information from Kafka.
 - [Kafka topics UI](kafka-topics-ui): An optional service to easily inspect the Kafka topics, and the messages that were sent.
 - [Kafka schema registry UI][schema-registry-ui]: An optional service to easily inspect the AVRO schemas that are used per topic (each topic is associated with one and only one schema, but a schema may have different versions).
 - Bootstrapper: A service that runs on startup, registering all required schemas and topics.
-When creating new schema files, just add them to the `schemas` folder and add their name to the `PRODUCE_TOPICS` environmental variable of the bootstrapper, so the producer can create them on start-up.
+When creating new schema files, just add them to the `schemas` folder and add their name to the `PRODUCE_TOPICS` environment variable of the bootstrapper, so the producer can create them on start-up.
 - Meteo Web Service: A web service that retreives the current meteo information.
 - Dispersion service: A web service that computes the dispersion of a gas cloud.
 - Chemical Hazard Tool: A combination of a server and GUI that enable the user to interface with the dispersion service and inspect the output of the Chemical Hazard Tool.